DataDog/cargo-pup/readme.md

 Tests use special comments:
 - `//@` comments configure test behavior
 - `//~` comments mark expected diagnostic locations
-- `//@ pup-config: |` comments define lint configurations for the test

 You can find examples in the `tests/ui/function_length/` directory.